Quality assurance

 - determine whether the randomly selected applications meet accreditation requirements in line with the TA Manual

-- notify principals and teachers of the pre-decision audit outcome.
+- notify principals or TA Delegates of the pre-decision audit outcome.
 If our audit finds that a teacher has not met the requirements for Proficient Teacher accreditation, they will need to revise and resubmit their application.
 However, this resubmission will not affect their ability to teach.

-- work closely with principals who are supporting supervisors, and their teachers who need to resubmit.
+- work closely with principals or TA Delegates who are supporting supervisors, and their teachers who need to resubmit.

 Audit criteria